Wildlife of Lahore

-The wildlife of the Lahore District of Pakistan includes a diverse range of natural and cultivated flora and fauna.
+The wildlife of the Lahore in Punjab, Pakistan includes a diverse range of natural and cultivated flora and fauna.
 The introduced flora of the city of Lahore comes from its cultural heritage as the regional capital of various Indian kingdoms from the 11th century to the early 20th century.
 Much of the Indian flora was introduced during the reign of Akbar, the third Mughal emperor.

 History

-The wildlife of Lahore District has undergone significant changes over the past two centuries, reflecting shifts in land use and urban growth.
+The wildlife of Lahore has undergone significant changes over the past two centuries, reflecting shifts in land use and urban growth.
 During the Mughal and early British periods, the region supported diverse fauna, including jackals, peafowl, nilgai, and blackbuck, thriving in forested and wetland habitats.
 As Lahore expanded into a major urban center, agricultural development and deforestation drastically reduced wildlife populations.
 By the mid-20th century, many large mammals had vanished, leaving smaller species to adapt to fragmented green spaces.
 Today, conservation efforts focus on restoring biodiversity in protected parks and riverine zones, balancing human activity with ecological preservation.